patriceperez/hique/README.md

+# Docs are not Updated! - consult examples for help
 # Work in progress...
 (Highly susceptible to changes)

 feel free to contribute / open issues / create pull requests / fork, however use in production is highly discouraged